 The Meaning of Red Roses

 Likewise, the specific shade of rose can convey meaning too.
 Bright red roses, sometimes called “the lover’s rose” actually stand for enduring passion (as opposed to the type of love you feel for family or close friends).
-A deeper shade of red conveys feelings that have not been expressed until now.
+A deeper shade of red conveys feelings that have been kept secret until now.
 These darker shades can also suggest you are now ready to commit to a relationship.
 If you think that red roses might be a bit too romantic, consider sending pink roses instead.

 Roses are one of the most widely cultivated flowers the whole world over.
 According to the fossil record, we can trace the history of the rose back 35 million years.
 And there are over 150 species grown in countries all around the globe, from Alaska’s hardy Rugosa roses to Morocco’s “Valley of Roses” in the far hotter climes of northwest Africa.

 Most species we know today originated in Asia, as roughly 5,000 years ago garden cultivation of roses began in China.
 The blooms and seeds were then traded all over the world.
 Throughout the centuries they have been part of mythology, medicine, and even war.

 Sending Red Roses

 Interested in sending some red roses for Valentine’s day or another holiday?
 Check out our article about the best online flower sites, or use these links to shop for red roses through ProFlowers, 1800flowers, FTD, Teleflora, Bouqs or From You Flowers.